pirmd/epub/README.md

 To install the metadata reading utility, run `go install ./cmd/epub`.

 # USAGE
-Running `godoc` should give you helpful guideines on availbales features.
+Running `godoc` should give you helpful guidelines on available features.

-Metadata reading utility usage is straitforward, just type `epub <epub>`, where '<epub>' is the path to the epub file you want to read metadata from.
+Metadata reading utility usage is straightforward, just type `epub <epub>`, where '<epub>' is the path to the epub file you want to read metadata from.

 # CONTRIBUTION